googlefonts.github.io

 Use git tag -a to make a new annotated tag, or git tag -s for a GPG-signed annotated tag, if you prefer.

-Name the new tag with with a leading ‘v’ followed by three MAJOR.MINOR.PATCH digits, like in semantic versioning.
+Name the new tag with with a leading ‘v’ followed by three MAJOR.MINOR.PATCH digits, using semantic versioning.
 Look at the existing tags for examples.

 In the tag message write some short release notes describing the changes since the previous tag.